nmbr73/Shaderfuse/README.md

 # Fuses

 See  [Shaders/](Shaders/README.md) for a list of all shaders implemented so far - resp. the [Overview](Shaders/OVERVIEW.md) to have with thumbnails a more 'visual experience'.
 In particular you may want to have a look at [WorkInProgress/](WorkInProgress/README.md) to see what's coming next!
+And if you want to build shaderfuses yourself, you can see here which projects have already been started: [Shaderfuseattempts](WorkInProgress/Shaderfuseattempts.md).

 ## Latest Conversions